-Our role with clients orbits around the common goal of driving business events to the region by providing organisers with unbiased destination information and event assistance.
+We drive business events to the region by providing organisers with unbiased destination information and event assistance.
 Our services that achieve this include:

 Lead and Bid Support - providing advice on event programs and itineraries, formulating venue, activity and supplier suggestions that meet event criteria, connecting organisers with members, creating bid submissions for larger events and providing opportunities for event funding where applicable.